quinghui/docker-bloodhound/README.md

-This is the Docker image for Apache Bloodhound.
+This is the Docker image for Apache Bloodhound, an issues tracking and managing of software projects.
-The image includes postgres database, apache2 web server, and apache bloodhound issue tracking and managing of software projects.
+The image includes postgresql database, apache2 web server, and apache bloodhound.

 Building docker image, the image name is bloodhound, for example: